getcloudless/cloudless/README.md

 A Service a logical group of instances and whatever resources are needed to support them (subnetworks, firewalls, etc.).

-This is an example of what a service blueprint might look like:
+To create a Service, you must first define a configuration file called a "blueprint" that specifies how the service should be configured.
+This is an example of what a Service blueprint might look like:

 ```yaml
 ---